 I’m a big fan of Bravo’s TV show “Top Chef,” and I was disappointed last week when one of my favorite All-Stars, Fabio Viviani, was sent home.
 He was hands down my favorite All-Star to watch because of his comedic and playful approach to cooking.
 The episode for restaurant wars where he works the front of the house was his best performance yet.
 He showed strong leadership, appreciation to the customers, and his admirable love for everything to deal with food.
 I thought it would be fitting to pick something from Fabio’s recipes for a special dinner at home to honor my fave All-Star and I wanted something Italian to prepare.

-Normally, Eric and I, do not celebrate the festivities of Valentine’s day.
+Normally, Lorenzo and I, do not celebrate the festivities of Valentine’s day.
 We call it the anti-holiday of the year because I don’t need a box of chocolates, overpriced flowers, fancy jewelry, or anything lovey-dovey because we have that every day of the year.
 (I’m a lucky girl!)
 Also, because the only holidays we really celebrate and buy gifts for each other are birthdays and anniversaries.
-Eric went all out this year for my birthday, and bought my fancy DSLR camera that I have been coveting for the past 2 years.
+Lorenzo went all out this year for my birthday, and bought my fancy DSLR camera that I have been coveting for the past 2 years.
 Of course, I wanted to thank my love with a wonderful home-cooked meal just because it was Monday and not a stinking lovey-dovey holiday.

 This dish was every bit scrumptious and Top Chef worthy.
 More importantly, it was definitely the perfect way to say I love you and thank you for everything special that you have given to me.